agusMarraco/deelExerciseBE/README.md

 When you have finished the assignment, create a github repository and send us the link.

+## Postman collection
+I added the postman collection I used to the repo `DeelChallenge.postman_collection.json`

 Thank you and good luck! 🙏